jhrcook/100DaysOfSwift2/README.md

 **Day 34 - July 01, 2020:**
 We began working on the Moonshot project, getting a lot of practice in decoding JSON.
 Paul demonstrated techniques for extending bundle with a decode function and formatting dates.

+**Day 35 - July 02, 2020:**
+Practiced using multiple views and passing data in SwiftUI.
+We also worked on some different types of standard view layouts.